matthew-brett/barts-setup/barts_setup.md

 #### WIFI

-All COMPUTERISHES join the StBartholomewPrivate Wifi network, carried by the NODEs.
+All COMPUTERISHES join the "StBartholomewPrivate" Wifi network, carried by the NODEs.

 All network traffic between COMPUTERISHES therefore goes through the nearest Wifi NODE.